Life, Work & Relocation: Your guide to the Spanish city’s digital sector, including tech jobs, salaries and top expat tips

 EU and EEA nationals do not require a work permit.
 For more information, we recommend you visit www.eures.europa.eu

-For non-EU nationals, the employer must apply for an NIE (Número de Identidad de Extranjero).
+For all those who don't hold a Spanish passport, the employer must apply for an NIE (Número de Identidad de Extranjero).
 Work permits are issued for specific periods (normally one year) and for specific purposes, only following a failed attempt to engage a suitable EU/EEA citizen.
 In reality, these work permits are only accessible to a minority of applicants.

 2 - Costs of Living